flyteorg/flytesnacks/cookbook/docs/getting_started/creating_tasks_and_workflows.md

 which is a promise.
 So what's happening here?

-When we decorate `standard_scale_workflow` with `@workflow`, Flyte compiles an execution graph that's defined inside the function body, *it doesn't actually run the computations yet*.
+When we decorate `standard_scale_workflow` with `@workflow`, Flyte compiles an execution graph that's defined inside the function body, so *it doesn't actually run the computations yet*.
 Therefore, when Flyte compiles a workflow, the outputs of task calls are actually promises and not regular python values.